rrwick/Circular-Contig-Extractor/README.md

 You'll need [Python](https://www.python.org/) 3.8 or later to run `circular_contig_extractor.py`.
 It's a standalone script and has no Python package dependencies (i.e. it only uses the standard library).

 There is one external dependency, [Mash](https://github.com/marbl/Mash), which you'll need installed and callable on your command line.
-If you can run `mash sketch -h` and `mash dist -h` without getting an error, you should be good to go!
+If you can run `mash dist -h` without getting an error, you should be good to go!
 Note that if you aren't using the `--query` option (see method below), then the Mash requirement does not apply.

 ## Installation

-Since Circular Contig Extractor is a single script, no installation is required.
+Since `circular_contig_extractor.py` is a single script, no installation is required.
 You can simply clone it and run it:
 ```bash
 git clone https://github.com/rrwick/Circular-Contig-Extractor
 Circular-Contig-Extractor/circular_contig_extractor.py --help